S.B.S Jamaica 2006

 The idea behind Ron Esclavo was to make a sweet and intense rum.
 Esclavo is a pleasant rum – both for men and women.
 On the nose Ron Esclavo family is tempting, delicious and sweet like the taste.

 S.B.S.
 SINGLE BARREL SELECTION

-For S.B.S brand, 1423 has chosen the finest spirits.
+For the S.B.S brand, 1423 has chosen the finest spirits.
 As the name indicates, there is only one barrel per product.
 Every barrel has been handpicked, and every release is limited to the content of the one barrel selected, so you will only find a limited number of each bottle.
-The three products in the S.B.S brand represents three different places in the world: Philippines, Fiji and Belize.
-This is classic rum and none of the products in this brand is blended.
+The three products in the S.B.S brand represents rum from different countries like Fiji, Guyana, Barbados and Jamaica.
+This is classic rum and none of the products in this brand are blended.
 The purpose with the S.B.S brand is to present you to the versatility of rum and offer you unique quality, exquisite taste and enjoyment.

 Compañero is the Spanish word for companion, and it frames this series of products from 1423 where taste, complexity and finish are ultimate keywords.
 The three current products is from the Caribbean, but this is just the start of a series of products where you will find different types of rum from different countries.